Art activist. Documenting the migrant crisis at the wall.

 One Landscape Divided

-— Luis Gutierrez, student in the University of Colorado Master of Architecture program
+— Luis Gutierrez, University of Colorado, Master of Architecture

-• To give a face to the cost of the unrelenting migrant crisis, showcasing the tangled reality of what I witness on both sides of the border.
+• To give a face to the cost of the unrelenting migrant crisis, revealing the tangled reality of what I witness on both sides of the border.

-• To share the experience of the wall up close, to bring to light the moral and social divisiveness occurring right now.
+• To share the close-up experience of the wall, shedding light on the moral and social divisions.

-• To inspire people to explore the symbolic, sociocultural, racial, humanitarian, and environmental impacts of the immigration situation.
+• To inspire individuals to delve into the symbolic, sociocultural, racial, humanitarian, and environmental consequences of the immigration situation.

-• To spark bipartisan dialog about legal, fact-based solutions as all sides seem to be obscuring the truth.
+• To spark bipartisan dialogue about legal, fact-based solutions, as all sides seem to be obscuring the truth.